pimutils/vdirsyncer/docs/donations.rst

 - `Flattr
   <https://flattr.com/submit/auto?user_id=untitaker&url=https%3A%2F%2Fgithub.com%2Fpimutils%2Fvdirsyncer>`_
-  or `Gratipay <https://gratipay.com/vdirsyncer/>`_ can be used for recurring donations.
+  can be used for recurring donations.